On '60 Minutes,' Trump Talks Possible Mattis Exit, Climate Change And Kim Jong Un

 "Look, scientists also have a political agenda," he added.

-On Kim Jung Un
+On Kim Jong Un

-The president's remarks about the North Korean leader have frequently made headlines.
+The president's remarks about North Korean leader Kim Jong Un have frequently made headlines.
 At a rally in West Virginia last month, Trump told the crowd about the "love" he has developed for Kim.

 "He wrote me beautiful letters.
 And they're great letters.
 We fell in love," he said.
-Just a year earlier, Trump had mocked Kim as "Little Rocket Man" while kim returned the insult, calling the president a "mentally deranged U.S. dotard."
+Just a year earlier, Trump had mocked Kim as "Little Rocket Man" while Kim returned the insult, calling the president a "mentally deranged U.S. dotard."

 Stahl pressed Trump on those September comments.

-Note: A previous version of this story misspelled North Korean leader Kim Jong Un's name as Kim Jung Un.